 The point is, be open to doing things a little bit differently.
 And it could be that your family may be more willing to adapt than you think!

 With some intentional planning, you can enjoy a debt free Christmas this year!
 By considering your budget and committing to stay within that budget, your purchases won’t follow you into the New Year.

-I’ve created a holiday budget worksheet you can access for FREE when you sign up below.
+I’ve created a holiday budget worksheet you can download for FREE.
 Get a jumpstart on the holidays by setting up your budget so you can enjoy this season with no regrets!

 Enter my free resource library for my latest printables and resources!
 Password is 'IHEARTMARGIN' -- please copy and paste that in at the link above.
 Thanks for being a subscriber!!